I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 Depends what you want people to take away.

-Or do you just want them to know you said something?
+Do you want them to really hear what you said, or do you just want them to know you said something?

-Uh it's I think it's a very precise procedure in science, this business connecting to people and talking.
+I think it's a very precise procedure in science.

-It can be made to work for everybody.
+It can be made to work for everybody, but everybody has to do their part too.

-Because that's m uh most people are looking to be not taken care of, but the answers provided and so forth.
+And, well, I know that's the one thing a politician will never say, you have to do your part too, because that's most people are looking to be not taken care of, but the answers provided and so forth.

 I've got to run.

-And it's one of those things I probably wouldn't detail too much.
+It's one of those things I probably wouldn't detail too much.

-I don't want to be accepted as a phony, because I can't keep that up.
+I don't want to be accepted as a phony because I can't keep that up.

 I'd just soon be accepted for being who I am.

-And that's what I don't think politicians do.
+And that's what I think politicians do.

 I think they're afraid to do that.

-You know, I we got broadcast consultants.
+You know, we got broadcast consultants.

 Why?